Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Introduction

 Prostate cancer is one of the most common cancers in men.
-According to \citet{siegel2020colorectal}, in the United States, prostate cancer is estimated to account for 21\% of the new cancer cases diagnosed in men in 2020.
+According to \citet{siegel2020colorectal}, prostate cancer is estimated to account for 21\% of the new cancer cases diagnosed in men in the United States in 2020.
 Since the development of prostate cancer is a long-term process, many studies have focused on the prevention of prostate cancer.
 Among these studies, the Prostate Cancer Prevention Trial (PCPT) (\citealp{thompson2003influence}) is especially influential because it is ``the first study to show that a drug can reduce a man's chances of developing prostate cancer" (\citealp{nih}).
-In the PCPT, within each of the 221 study sites, men 55 years of age or older with no evidence of prostate cancer are randomly assigned to finasteride (5 mg per day) (i.e., the treatment) or placebo (i.e., control).
-The primary outcome is whether the man is diagnosed with prostate cancer throughout the following seven years.
-Of the 9060 men included in the final analysis, 803 of the 4368 in the finasteride group and 1147 of the 4692 in the placebo group were diagnosed with prostate cancer (any grades); see Table 1 in \citet{thompson2003influence}.
-Applying the Mantel-Haenszel test (randomization-based inference) to the 221 strata (study sites), the two-sided p-value under Fisher's sharp null of no treatment effect is $4.66 \times 10^{-13}$.
-According to the two-sided level 0.05 prespecified by the PCPT (\citealp{thompson2003influence}), a treatment effect of finasteride on the prevention of prostate cancer was detected.
+In the PCPT, within each of the 221 study sites, men 55 years of age or older with no evidence of prostate cancer are randomly assigned to finasteride (5 mg per day) or placebo.
+The primary outcome is whether the participant is diagnosed with prostate cancer during the seven-year follow-up period (including an end-of-study biopsy planned for those who had not been given a diagnosis of prostate cancer during the study).
+Of the 9060 participants included in the final analysis, 803 of the 4368 ($\approx$ 18.4\%) in the finasteride group and 1147 of the 4692 ($\approx$ 24.4\%) in the placebo group were diagnosed with prostate cancer.
+Applying the randomization-based Mantel-Haenszel test (one of the most commonly used randomization tests for binary outcomes) to the 221 study sites (strata), the two-sided $p$-value under Fisher's sharp null of no effect is $4.66 \times 10^{-13}$.
+According to the two-sided 0.05 significance level prespecified in the design stage of the PCPT (\citealp{feigl1995design}), a prevention effect of finasteride on prostate cancer was detected (\citealp{thompson2003influence}).